Today, I discuss altruism and how it leads to philosophical inconsistency then personal failure.

 “Those who are happiest are those who do the most for others.” – Booker T. Washington

 Altruism, like other collectivist ideas, manages to accomplish two goals.
-Firstly, it covers up collectivists’ poor decisions by repainting bad decisions as good because they are “selfless.”
+Firstly, it covers the consequences of collectivists’ poor decisions by repainting bad decisions as good because they are “selfless.”
 Secondly, altruism frames individuals’ virtuous decisions as evil because the consequences of those decisions benefit the individual.

 So, what can you do?
 Firstly, ignore weak individuals.
 They are always trying to break you.
 We’ve proven altruism is a self-defeating, poisonous philosophy.
 Thus, you don’t have to consider it.